-Effective the first day of the first full pay period in January 2022, during the life of this Agreement, a pay differential of no less than fifteen and one-half percent (15.5%) shall be maintained between: 1) the top step of the salary scale of the Law Enforcement Lieutenant classification and the top step of the salary scale for the Law Enforcement Sergeant classification; and 2) the top step of the salary scale of the Corrections Lieutenant classification and the top step of the salary scale for the Corrections Sergeant classification.

-Each wage step shall be adjusted to provide a five percent (5%) increase over the previous wage step.
+Effective the first day of the first full pay period in January 2023, a pay differential of no less than 10% shall be maintained between: 1) the bottom step of the salary scale of the Corrections Lieutenant classification and the top step of the salary scale for the Corrections Sergeant classification; and 2) the bottom step of the salary scale of the Law Enforcement Lieutenant classification.
+Each wage step of the salary scale for the Law Enforcement Sergeant classification.
+Each wage step shall be adjusted to provide a two and one-half percent (2.5%) increase over the previous wage step for a total of four (4) steps.
+Lieutenants who reached Step Three on or before January 1, 2022, will be placed on Step Four effective the first day of the first full pay period in January 2023.
+Lieutenants who reached Step Three after January 1, 2022, will advance to Step Four after 12 months at Step Three.